charlesneimog/OpenScofo/Documentation/score/config.md

 ---
 ### `ONNXMODEL`

-Defines a path to a `.onnx` model trained with `py.train-onnx` for identification of extended techniques.
+Defines a path to a `.onnx` model trained with `py.o.train` for identification of extended techniques.
 These paths are relative to the score file, so `ONNXMODEL "flute.onnx"` expected a file `flute.onnx` side by side of the score file loaded.

 ```
 ONNXMODEL "flute.onnx"
 ```

-!!! tip "Train models the object `py.train-onnx`."
+!!! tip "Train models the object `py.o.train`."
-    The entire model of `OpenScofo` is designed to be used with models trained by the Pd Object `py.train-onnx`.
-Check it on Resources
+    The entire model of `OpenScofo` is designed to be used with models trained by the Pd Object `py.o.train`.
+More details about AI models check [How to use AI models?](../descriptors/ai.md)

 ---
 ### `ONNXDESCRIPTORS`